Endurance racing (motorsport)

-Endurance racing is a form of motorsport racing which is meant to test the durability of equipment and endurance of participants.
+Endurance racing is a form of motorsport which is meant to test the durability of equipment and endurance of participants.
 Teams of multiple drivers attempt to cover a large distance in a single event, with participants given a break with the ability to change during the race.
 Endurance races can be run either to cover a set distance in laps as quickly as possible, or to cover as much distance as possible over a preset amount of time.

-One of the more common lengths of endurance races has been running for 500 km, or roughly six hours.
+One of the more common lengths of endurance races can be running for 500 km, or roughly 3 hours, or 1000 km, or roughly 6 hours.
 Longer races can run for 1000 mi, 12 hours, or even 24 hours.
+Endurance races often feature multiple different categories of vehicles competing in their own classes, but races with a single category also exist.
 Teams can consist of anywhere from two to four drivers per event, which is dependent on the driver's endurance abilities, length of the race, or even the rules for each event.